Legacy of Slavery Inquiry

 Update on Benin Bronze and Tobias Rustat

-Following interim recommendations from the LSWP, in November 2019 Jesus College decided that a Benin Bronze statue of a cockerel would be returned and that we would acknowledge and contextualise Tobias Rustat’s role in our history.
+In November 2019, following interim recommendations from the LSWP, Jesus College decided that a Benin Bronze statue of a cockerel would be returned and that we would acknowledge and contextualise Tobias Rustat’s role in our history.